Full Lives Conference

 The Full Lives Conference is designed to promote professional development through keynote presentations, breakout sessions, and workshops while highlighting best practices in disability services, advocacy, and support.
 It encourages collaboration among service providers, policymakers, and people with disabilities, encouraging discussions on innovative solutions such as assistive technology, employment strategies, and inclusive practices.
 It also serves as a platform to recognize outstanding professionals in the field through an awards ceremony.

-Check back soon for the conference agenda and registration information.
+Check back soon for the conference agenda information.